drhinternet/greenarrow-api/studio/event_notification.markdown

 ## Subscriber Created or Updated Events

+Note: The `studio_subscriber_created` and `studio_subscriber_updated` events are only created when the `s_system_configs.event_notification_studio_subscriber_created` and `s_system_configs.event_notification_studio_subscriber_updated` configurations are enabled.
+Contact technical support to get these enabled.

-When a subscriber is created or updated, a `studio_subscriber_created` or `studio_subscriber_updated` event may be generated.
+When a subscriber is created a `studio_subscriber_created` event is created.

-Neither of these events are generated if the subscriber is updated due to a bounce, spam complaint, or unsubscribe that resulted from a campaign or autoresponder.
-To receive notifications when a subscriber is updated due to those events, see the events `bounce_all`, `bounce_bad_address`, `scomp`, and `studio_unsub`.
+When a subscriber is updated, except for updates due to a bounce, spam complaint, or unsubscribe resulting from a campaign or autoresponder, a `studio_subscriber_updated` event is created.
+(To receive notifications when a subscriber is updated due to those other events, see the events `bounce_bad_address`, `scomp`, and `studio_unsub`.)

 If the subscriber status is changed (from any status, to any status) via the API or user interface, the `studio_subscriber_updated` event will be generated.